Every successful restaurant has one thing in common: they know exactly who they are serving.

 • Pricing that’s neither high-end nor budget-friendly can make your restaurant feel indistinct rather than intentional.

-The Fix: Focus on your core audience.
+The Fix: Focus on your core audience by identifying and connecting with the right target market.
 It’s better to have a loyal, repeat customer base than a one-time visit from everyone.
 Define your niche and own it.

 Many restaurant owners make decisions based on gut feelings rather than actual data.
 While instinct is valuable, ignoring real customer insights can lead to costly mistakes.